 Wilson Center Experts

-Charles Kraus is a Program Assistant with the Wilson Center's History and Public Policy Program, working with its Cold War International History Project (CWIHP) and North Korea International Documentation Project (NKIDP).
-Kraus coordinates research, publications, conferences, grants, and other activities related to Chinese, Japanese, Korean, and Southeast Asian history.
+Charles Kraus is a Program Associate with the Wilson Center's History and Public Policy Program.
+Kraus coordinates research, publications, conferences, grants, and other activities related to the international history of Asia.

-Kraus' research largely focuses on domestic and foreign policies in China’s border regions after 1945, and explores themes such as migration, ethnicity, central-local relations, and the Cold War.
+Kraus' published research largely focuses on the history of twentieth century China.
 His publications have appeared in a number of peer reviewed journals, magazines, and web platforms.
 Kraus has presented at conferences across North America, and in 2013 he was awarded the Saki Ruth Dockrill Memorial Prize for Best Paper at the GWU-UCSB-LSE International Graduate Student Conference on the Cold War.
 He reads and speaks Mandarin Chinese.

 B.A. in History, Hiram College, 2010.